5 Types of Bar Charts (With Examples & When to Use Each)

 Stacked Bar Chart

-Stacked bar charts divide each bar into segments that represent different subcategories.
+Stacked bar charts (also called segmented bar charts) divide each bar into segments that represent different subcategories.
 Each segment's size shows its contribution to the total.
 This chart type is excellent for showing both individual values and their sum, making it easy to compare totals while understanding composition.

 - Shows part-to-whole relationships within categories